Carglglz/bleico/docs/source/usage.rst

 Reading Characteristics
 -----------------------

-Readable Characteristics are read periodically (every second by default) Those characteristics with a single field, its value will appear in the main menu, otherwise will be in a submenu.
+Readable Characteristics are read periodically (every second by default).
+Those characteristics with a single field, its value will appear in the main menu, otherwise they will be in a submenu.

 Writing Characteristics